-4.3.1 Option B involves a structure intervention to raise the existing soffit height of the structure to accommodate OLE.
+4.2.1 Option A involves a structure intervention to raise the existing soffit height of the structure to accommodate OLE.

-Option B1
+Option A1

-- 4.3.2 Option B1 proposes the removal of the present basket arch and replacement with a flat deck to achieve the necessary clearance for electrification.
-Reconstruction in stone, following the existing arrangement was initially considered, but was rejected.
-The geometry of the arch means that it is not possible within current standards to span the full width of the railway.
+- 4.2.2 Option A1 proposes the removal of the present basket arch and replacement with a flat deck to achieve the necessary clearance for electrification.
+Reconstruction in stone, following the existing arrangement was initially considered, but was rejected as the geometry of the arch means that it is not possible within current standards to span the full width of the railway.
 Significant stabilisation works would be required to the embankment in order to provide the necessary bracing to carry the arch.
-This is not possible given the local geology and potential mine workings. - 4.3.3 Two sub-options have therefore been considered for B1, reconstruction with a standard composite flat deck or reconstruction with a bespoke feature bridge.
+This is not possible given the local geology and potential mine workings.
+In addition, in order to achieve the required clearance, the highway above the bridge would need to be raised.
+This would considerably worsen the visibility for road users and pose a safety risk. - 4.2.3 Two sub-options have therefore been considered for A1, reconstruction with a standard composite flat deck or reconstruction with a bespoke feature bridge.
 Both options are outlined here; however, for the purposes of this options evaluation, only the principle of reconstruction is assessed.